Enter a search term above to see results...

 // dispatches a dom event 'decrement' from this web component dispatchEvent('decrement', { counter: state.counter.value, amount }); }});

-Listen to events and trigger functionality.
+Listen to internal events and trigger component functionality.

 const events = { 'click .increment': ({ self }) => self.increment(), 'click .decrement': ({ self }) => self.decrement(),};

-Or bind keybindings scoped to your component.
+Or bind global events tied to your components lifecycle.

 const keys = { 'up': ({ self }) => self.decrement(), 'down': ({ self }) => self.increment(), 'shift + up': ({ self }) => self.decrement(10), 'shift + down': ({ self }) => self.increment(10),};